 In February 2021, the Company entered into a lease agreement with Crossing Holdings, LLC to rent approximately 12,370 square feet of laboratory and office space (the "Lease").
-Dr. Pratik Shah and entities that he controls are the sole members of Crossing Holdings, LLC.
-The Lease commenced in September 2021 with a term of 72 months and an option to extend the lease term for a period of three years; however, it is not reasonably certain the Company will exercise the option to renew when the lease term ends in 2027, and thus, the incremental term was excluded from the calculation of the right-of-use asset or lease liability.
+The Company's Executive Chairperson, co-founder and member of its board of directors, is the sole member and Manager of Crossing Holdings, LLC.
+The lease commenced in September 2021 with a term of 72 months and an option to extend the lease term for a period of three years; however, it is not reasonably certain the Company will exercise the option to renew when the lease term ends in 2027, and thus, the incremental term was excluded from the calculation of the right-of-use asset or lease liability.
 Lease payments are subject to annual increases of 3% and the Company is responsible for its share of operating expenses and taxes, which are expensed as incurred.
-In March 2022, the Company entered into an amendment (the "Lease Amendment") to its Lease with Crossing Holdings, LLC to rent approximately 4,900 square feet of additional office space in the same building.
-The Lease Amendment commenced in June 2022 and the term of the additional premises under the Lease Amendment coincides with the term of the Lease and ends in 2027.
-As of September 30, 2024, the weighted-average remaining lease term for the Company's leases was 2.9 years and the weighted-average discount rate used to determine the right-of-use asset and corresponding operating lease liability was 7.37%.
+As of September 30, 2021, the remaining lease term for the lease was 5.9 years and the discount rate used to determine the right-of-use asset and corresponding operating lease liability was 7.15%.

-Maturities of operating lease liabilities as of September 30, 2024 are as follows (in thousands):
+Maturities of operating lease liabilities as of September 30, 2021 are as follows (in thousands):

-2024 (remaining three months) \$ 233
+2021 (remaining three months) \$ 181

+2022 733

+2023 755

+2024 778

-2025 945
+2025 801

-2026 973

-2027 663

-Thereafter
+Thereafter 1,386

-Total future minimum lease payments 2,814
+Total future minimum lease payments 4,634

-Less: Present value adjustment (292)
+Less: Present value adjustment (886)

-Operating lease liabilities \$ 2,522
+Operating lease liabilities \$ 3,748

-Rent expense for each of the three months ended September 30, 2024 and 2023 was \$0.2 million.
-Rent expense for each of the nine months ended September 30, 2024 and 2023 was \$0.7 million.
+Rent expense for the three months ended September 30, 2021 and 2020 was \$0.2 million and less than \$0.1 million, respectively.
+Rent expense for the nine months ended September 30, 2021 and 2020 was \$0.4 million and \$0.1 million, respectively.